A Beer Lover's Guide to Eating and Drinking in Dunedin

 Arc Brewing Co.

 1870 Waikouaiti-Waitati Road, Evansdale, Dunedin

 The historic Blueskin Hotel has been carefully converted into a unique and welcoming space with large fires to cosy up next to, multiple outdoor areas for catching some rays, and regular live music to tap your toes to while sipping on a tangelo hazy IPA.
-Local food trucks park up on rotation weekly serving street food to the crowds, including pizzas, bao buns and burgers.
+Local food trucks park up on a weekly rotation, serving street food to the crowds like pizzas, bao buns and burgers.
 Family-friendly and funky, it’s the perfect possie to quench your thirst on the weekend.

 70 Anzac Ave, Dunedin

 One of New Zealand’s pioneering craft breweries, Emerson’s is an institution thoughtfully designed for beer lovers.
 Offering daily tastings, it’s a buzzing and lively space that shows off the working brewery and is certainly worth settling in for an afternoon or evening.

 Emerson’s offers an array of beers to suit all palates, with a selection of year-round, seasonal, vintage, and limited brews.
 Their food menu is just as carefully curated, with bar snacks, sharing plates and mains to line your bellies and match your beer preferences – the smoked beef brisket goes down a treat when paired with a freshly poured Bookbinder or tasting tray.
 Take a seat under the outdoor fairy lights or grab a booth inside for a fantastic beer hall experience.